Alfonso Armada: Biography

 Armada was born into an aristocratic and pro-monarchist family.
-He joined the Nationalist faction in the Spanish Civil War and also participated in the Siege of Leningrad during World War II with the Nazis and Blue Division.
+He joined the Nationalist faction in the Spanish Civil War and also participated in the Siege of Leningrad during World War II with the Nazis and the Blue Division.
 Armada rose in prestige over decades, eventually becoming a tutor, and then an aide, to Juan Carlos, and becoming part of the Royal Household of Spain when Juan Carlos became king.

 Armada was a major figure in the 1981 Spanish coup d'état attempt.
 Though he pretended to be a mediator in the coup by going to the Congress of Deputies after Antonio Tejero had taken the legislature hostage, Armada's full involvement soon came to light: He was one of the "three main conspirators", and had planned to become president.
 When Armada went to the legislature, he and Tejero disagreed about the direction of the government, and the coup fell apart.
 Within five days, Armada was dismissed from all positions and arrested.

-In April 1983, Armada was sentenced to 30 years in prison, but received a compassionate release pardon in December 1988 for health reasons.
+In April 1983, Armada was sentenced to 30 years in prison, but received a compassionate release in December 1988 for health reasons.
 He spent the rest of his life in Rivadulla, Galicia, Spain, and died in 2013.